 The Galaxy Gold Mine is located approximately 8 km west of the town of Barberton and 45 km west of the provincial capital of Nelspruit (Mbombela), in the Mpumalanga Province of South Africa and covers an area of 5,863 ha.
+The Mine comprises several east-west trending gold ore bodies and and tailings storage facilities ("TSFs") from historical workings.
+The Agnes Mine and Princeton Mine are the primary mining areas.
+The Alpine Mine and the Pioneer Mine are historical underground workings and constitute future mining targets.
+Current site activities include low volume development and TSF retreatment.
+Modification of the on-site processing plant to produce and sell a high grade concentrate rather than producing bullion from a biological oxidation ("BIOX®") plant as before has warranted a significant restrategising of the operations.

-The Mine comprises 21 east-west trending gold ore bodies and four prospects at 600 - 2,000 m depth.
-This Report pertains to the following ore bodies:-
+This Report pertains to the following project areas (collectively the "Project Area"):